CyberWarrior5466/nea/report/report.md

 ## [Project Requirements](#project-requirements)

-**The requirements for this project are repeated again heree so you do not have to flick back to the analysis section.**
+**The requirements for this project are repeated again here so you do not have to flick back to the analysis section.**

 1. Create a tree-walk interpreter for all the features in AQA's 'pseudo-code' command set including but not limited to: